Financial Aid Each Year

 In short, maybe.
 To answer this question, it’s important to review the two primary types of financial aid: need-based and merit-based.

-Aid awarded to students based on the financial need of the family is considered need-based.
-Major factors that impact this type of aid include the cost of attendance (which may increase from year to year), along with a family’s income, assets, household size, and number of family members in college.
+Aid awarded to students based on financial need is considered need-based.
+Major factors that impact this type of aid include the cost of attendance, which may increase from year to year, along with a family’s income, assets, household size, and number of family members in college.
+A student could qualify for additional need-based aid during a later year of college if the cost of attendance rises or if one of these major factors changes, like a drop in household income; they may qualify for less if there is a significant increase to family income or fewer siblings in college.

 Merit-based aid is awarded to students based on a range of achievements in high school that normally fall under academics, athletics, and the arts.
 If your child is awarded merit-based aid — usually in the form of scholarships — there could be opportunities to renew it.
 Renewable scholarships typically require students to meet certain criteria every year, like a minimum GPA.